 Korea Travel Essentials – Korea’s Power Outlets

-These types of plug adapters are common in most of the European countries.
-So, if you are wondering if Korean and European plugs are the same, then the answer is yes!
-But, they aren’t same as American plugs.
+These types of plug adapters are common in most European countries.
+So, if you wonder if Korean and European plugs are the same, the answer is yes!
+But they aren’t the same as American plugs.

-If your electronic items’ power cables do not have these Korea compatible wall plug adapter at their ends, then you need to get a multi-outlet before your South Korea trip.
+If your electronic items’ power cables do not have these Korea-compatible wall plug adapters at their ends, you must get a multi-outlet before your South Korea trip.

 Using/Recharging Electronics in South Korea